-Even if you’ve paid National Insurance contributions all your life, you may have to pay towards the cost of your long-term care.
-Read our guide to find out how the costs are worked out and whether you’ll have to pay.
+Even if you’ve paid National Insurance contributions all your life, you might have to pay towards your long-term care.
+Find out how the costs are calculated and whether you’ll have to pay.

 Working out who is going to pay for long-term care

-National Insurance contributions go towards things like your State Pension but they don’t count towards the costs of social care.
+National Insurance contributions go towards things like your State Pension, but not the costs of social care.

-This type of care is managed by your local authority.
-That is why you have to apply directly to them if you need help with paying for long-term care.
+Your local authority manages this type of care.
+So you have to apply to them if you need help with paying for long-term care.

 Your local authority (or Health and Social Care Trust in Northern Ireland) will first carry out a care needs assessment to find out what support you need.

-The next step is to work out who is going to pay.
+The next step is to work out who’s going to pay.
 Your local authority might pay for all of it, part of it or nothing at all.

-Your contribution to the cost of your care is decided following a financial assessment, called a means test.
+Your contribution to the cost of your care is decided following a financial assessment.
+This is called a means test.

-However, your home won’t be counted as capital if certain people still live there.
+However, your home won’t count as capital if certain people still live there.
 They include:

 - your husband, wife, partner or civil partner